weiy1991/weiy1991.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I’m a Associate Professor School of Geospatial Artificial Intelligence, East China Normal University.
+I’m a Associate Professor in School of Geospatial Artificial Intelligence, East China Normal University.

 Research Interests
 ======